CACI-International/ergo/ergo/README.md

   specification of which flags have required args).
 This is convenient for things that want to pass flags to a program but also might need to easily inspect/manipulate the flags.
-* Support string deconstruction with a `std:String:format` pattern function.